-In 2023, NACCHO will continue to advocate for policies and funding to support all local health departments in line with our Federal Legislative and Policy Agenda.
-Our top priorities will be to 1) strengthen and support the public health workforce; 2) bolster public health funding including for public health infrastructure and data modernization; 3) ensure federal funding flows to the local level quickly and equitably; and 4) address public health concerns in coalition with national partners.
+ACCHO's mission is to improve the health of communities by strengthening and advocating for local health departments.
+With a stronger public health infrastructure, local health departments can expand essential prevention and health promotion efforts at the community level, tackle communicable disease threats, address substance use disorder, respond to natural disasters, and improve the overall health of communities.
+NACCHO advocates for policies and funding to support all local health departments in line with our Federal Legislative and Policy Agenda, which is updated annually.
+NACCHO's top priorities are to 1) strengthen and support the public health workforce; 2) bolster public health funding including for public health infrastructure and data modernization; 3) ensure federal funding flows to the local level quickly and equitably; and 4) address public health concerns in coalition with national partners.
+The work of local health departments is greatly impacted by the funding and policy decisions made by officials at the local, state, and federal levels and local health department leaders are needed to engage with and educate on the vital role of local public health and how policy and funding play critical roles in creating healthy, thriving communities.